 Chartreux Coat Traits:

-- Length: Short to medium length.
+- Length: Short to medium.

 British Shorthair Coat Traits:

-- Length: Short and exceptionally dense.
+- Length: Short and incredibly thick.

 The Signature Blue-Grey Coat